Refreshed and updated April 1, 2026.

 What you need is visibility, control, and the right automation to keep sensitive data from leaking in the first place.

-With Concentric AI, organizations get a GenAI taming tool that:
+With Concentric AI Semantic Intelligence™, organizations get an AI taming tool that:

 - Discovers and classifies sensitive data, even in shared docs, Slack threads, and API payloads

-- Applies sensitivity labels automatically—no end-user action required
+- Applies sensitivity labels automatically — no end-user action required

 - Monitors usage patterns and flags risky behaviors in real time